 Commercial off-the-shelf software, Aquatic Informatics’ Aquarius system for continuous time-series data and EarthSoft’s EQuIS system for discrete (i.e. less than daily) data, have been acquired to support servicewide water quality and quantity data management.

-NPSTORET v.1.83 is a complete water quality database management system that allows users to enter information about their water quality monitoring projects, stations, and metadata, and results in a Microsoft Access database available for parks, networks, watershed groups, and others.
+NPSTORET v.1.88 is a complete water quality database management system that allows users to enter information about their water quality monitoring projects, stations, metadata, and results in a Microsoft Access database suitable for parks, networks, watershed groups, and others.
 Users can generate reports, statistics, and graphics describing entered data.
 Data can be imported from a variety of data sources and formats.
-Data can also be exported in the Water Quality Exchange (WQX) format for upload to the EPA's STORET Data Warehouse.
-Users can use their own water quality standards and display analytical results on maps.
+Data can also be exported in the Water Quality Exchange (WQX) format for upload to the EPA’s STORET Data Warehouse and the NWQMC’s Water Quality Portal or in EarthSoft’s NPS WQX electronic data deliverable format for import into EQuIS.
+Users can use their own water quality standards, display analytical results on maps, and perform trend analysis.

 Program staff cooperated with the U.S. Geological Survey (USGS) to help produce the high-resolution National Hydrography Dataset (NHD)—basically digital GIS maps of the nation’s surface water hydrography—for all subbasins containing national park units.
 This effort included incorporating enhanced NPS hydrography into NHD where available.

-Program staff maintain a Hydrographic &Impairment Statistics (HIS) database that tracks servicewide hydrographic statistics (e.g. miles of rivers, acres of lakes, etc.) and state Clean Water Act impairments for strategic planning purposes.
+Program staff maintain a Hydrographic and Impairment Statistics (HIS) database that tracks servicewide hydrographic statistics (e.g. miles of rivers, acres of lakes, etc.), state Clean Water Act impairments, and state outstanding national resource water (ONRW) designations for strategic planning purposes.

 Status and Future

-Program staff continue to advance the use of Aquarius for managing servicewide continuous water quality and quantity time-series datasets.
-The USGS recently contracted with Aquatic Informatics to enhance and modify Aquarius to replace ADAPS and other USGS systems.
+Program staff continue to support the use of Aquarius for managing servicewide continuous water quality and quantity time-series datasets.
+The latest version of the Aquarius WebPortal was recently opened to provide NPS continuous data to the public.
+The NPS will be moving to the USGS-inspired update of Aquarius during 2018.

-EarthSoft and program staff are migrating the NPS's significant discrete water quality database from EPA's stand-alone, distributed STORET database to EQuIS and establishing a data flow from EQuIS to the EPA STORET Data Warehouse through the Environmental Information Exchange Network via the WQX format.
-Once EQuIS is fully operational, parks and networks will be able to upload discrete water quality directly into the NPS' EQuIS and have it transfer automatically to the EPA STORET Data Warehouse.
+The NPS’ significant discrete water quality database has been migrated from EPA’s stand-alone, distributed STORET database to EarthSoft’s EQuIS system and program staff are in the process of establishing an automated data flow from EQuIS to the EPA STORET Data Warehouse and NWQMC Water Quality Portal through the Environmental Information Exchange Network via the WQX format.
+Once EQuIS is fully operational, parks and networks will be able to upload discrete water quality directly into EQuIS Enterprise and have it transfer automatically to the EPA STORET Data Warehouse and NWQMC Water Quality Portal.